 In class, our students supplement reading and other assignments with lively debates; examine great works of literature through an interdisciplinary lens; blend the study of art and technology in multidisciplinary hands-on courses such as design thinking; and learn the joy of pure mathematics from teachers whose passion for the subject goes beyond its typical applications.

-In addition to working closely with peers and faculty in small classes, students across disciplines pursue hands-on work related to their academic studies at the Park Street maker space.
-Once the Center for Innovation and Collaboration opens in fall 2017, the community will also have access to a forward-thinking academic facility that inspires creativity, promotes innovative thinking and collaborative learning, and connects classroom study to real-world challenges.
+In addition to working closely with peers and faculty in small classes, students across disciplines pursue hands-on work related to their academic studies at the Park Street maker space and the Chiang Center for Innovation and Collaboration, a forward-thinking academic facility that inspires creativity, promotes innovative thinking and collaborative learning, and connects classroom study to real-world challenges.

 Applied Learning Off Campus

 Because of our proximity to some of the world’s best-known museums and theatres, our students have opportunities to amplify classroom study of art history and the creation of fine and performing works of art with visits to the Metropolitan Museum of Art, Museum of Modern Art, Philadelphia Museum of Art, Broadway theatres and Carnegie Hall.

 Blair science classes take advantage of our rural northern New Jersey location to get off campus and see real-world farming practices in action, applying in-class lessons to what they observe firsthand and then reflecting on those experiences after returning to Bogle Hall.
 And our Blair LEADS sections partner with local nonprofits, engaging in research and project planning as they aim to understand and solve real-world problems and place them in larger contexts beyond the immediate situation at hand.